safer-r/saferGG/README.md

 4) in fun_param_check(): (1) has now the class = "vector", (2) argument fun.name added

-5) writiing and debugging message errors improved in all the functions
+5) writting and debugging message errors improved in all the functions

+6) Functions checked for R version 3.5.3

 ## v5.1.0